Indicative annual fees are based on a full year full time load (80 units). Find out more about feesAUD 40,200 (indicative annual fee, 2021)

 2 years full-time or part-time equivalent up to 6 years maximum.

-Students are required to complete 160 units (sixteen courses) including 150 units (fifteen courses) of Core Courses and 10 units (one course) from the directed courses.
+Students are required to complete 160 units: 140 units of Core courses + 20 units of Directed courses.

 Grading of Degree